 Also recalling that pursuant to Article 20 of the Protocol, Parties may propose amendments to the Protocol and that such proposals are to be considered by the Meeting of the Parties,

-Welcomes the Report on the development of the Protocol on Pollutant Release and Transfer Registers prepared by the Bureau;
+Welcomes and adopts the Report on the development of the Protocol on Pollutant Release and Transfer Registers prepared by the Bureau;

 Adopts the Report on the outcomes of the survey on the experiences in implementing the Protocol on Pollutant Release and Transfer Registers as a reference document for Parties, with a view to informing Parties’ consideration of possible options to improve the Protocol meeting its objectives;

+Invites the Bureau to set up a “reflection group”, tasked to further develop the way forward proposed in the documents referred to under items i) and ii) and elaborate proposals on how provisions and specific issues linked to the Protocol implementation could be remediated.
+The participation in this group is open to other interested stakeholders including environmental NGOs.
+The reflections would encompass the following items:

+proposed way forward (e.g. Annex and paragraph 39 to ECE/MP.PRTR/WG1/2019/6);

+issues identified as “weaknesses” and “opportunities” from the summary report of the survey (ECE/MP.PRTR/WG.1/2020/4);

+promoting actions to reduce pollution and sharing pollution prevention methods, centralized electronic reporting; comparability of permit conditions, more timely and multi-purpose dissemination of data already subject to monitoring requirements;

+presenting data into context (e.g. in relation to outputs of a given activity) so to rate performance;

+methods to report on diffuse emissions and suggestion for product groups to prioritise;

+integrating consumption data as well as re-use of materials (circular economy);

+considerations relevant for Sustainable/Green Finance related reporting;

+improved linking with other databases.

+In the light of the information shared, the reflection group shall, with the assistance of the Bureau, make possible recommendations and suggestions for improving the provisions of the Protocol, its effectiveness through change of implementation practice or existing reporting tools.

 Invites Parties to submit appropriate amendments to the Protocol pursuant to its Article 20, in time for consideration by the Meeting of the Parties at its next regular or extraordinary session .

 Tasks the Working Group of the Parties, assisted by the Bureau, to facilitate an exchange of information between Parties on possible amendments, and to prepare draft decisions containing amendments to the Protocol proposed by Parties for consideration by the Meeting of the Parties at its next regular or extraordinary session.